the-teachingRSE-project/competencies/competencies.md

 The new position involves taking responsibility for the RSE related aspects of a large inter-organisational project involving different organisations.
 With her new responsibilities comes a shift in the importance of various aspects of her work.
 Having this position in an inter-organisational project places far more emphasis on communication and organisation skills.
-She is spending time teaching people (TEACH skill) to onboard them into the project.
+She is spending time teaching people (\gls{TEACH} skill) to onboard them into the project.
-There is a lot of interaction with different stakeholders in the project like funders and user groups (USERS skill).
+There is a lot of interaction with different stakeholders in the project like funders and user groups (\gls{USERS} skill).
-To oversee the project, she uses an amalgamation of both agile and traditional project-management concepts and methods which she acquires on-the-job (PM skills).
+To oversee the project, she uses an amalgamation of both agile and traditional project-management concepts and methods which she acquires on-the-job (\gls{PM} skills).
-Her work so far has already been heavy on (TEAM) skills, but now also the leadership aspect comes into play.
+Her work so far has already been heavy on (\gls{TEAM}) skills, but now also the leadership aspect comes into play.

 #### RSE-focused principal investigator